issackelly/oor-javascript/README.md

     D = √5 (D = √(A² + C²)
     E = 2√2 (E = 2 * B)

-This means that it's possible to implement the whole list of objects just knowing the distance of A. This is not currently implemented in the code.
+This means that it's possible to implement the whole list of objects just knowing the distance of A (and have a given margin of error)
-If you're learning JavaScript or Geometry, or both, reimplementing the `classify_distance` function from one of the config files would be a good idea!

-Ask if you'd like help.

 --